jonthorell/QuizGame/README.md

 ![submitted-answer](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/in-progress2.PNG?raw=true)

 As can be seen, the clicked answer has been marked red (wrong).
+Another is blue, indicating that the mousepointer was over it when the screenshot was taken.
 And a timer has started to count downwards before revealing the next question.
 The "answer box" has also been updated with a randomly chosen phrase.

 The score has also been updated: